controversial new findings spark debate over saturated fats and heart health 2

 Promoting Cardiovascular Health the Natural Way

 If you want to give your heart an extra health boost, there are many all-natural nutrients and vitamins that have been proven to minimize the risk of cardiovascular disease and protect your heart.
-Consider adding one of these supplements to your daily regimen:
+Consider adding one of these nutrients to your daily regimen:

 • omega-3 fatty acids to reduce triglycerides, lower blood pressure and prevent atherosclerosis